 Instructions: Use heaped spoonful or 3-4g of leaves for a large cup | 85- 90°C | 1-2 minutes | avoid steeping too hot or too long

 Review: I quite enjoyed the white tea (top) I had previously, so I was excited to try this green tea (bottom) as well.
-The dry twisted leaves were a deep forest green and dark brown colour.
+The dry twisted leaves were deep forest green and dark brown colour.
 It had a roasted, nutty, and mineral smell.
-Like last week, I used 3 grams of tea verses using a “heaping spoonful” to fairly assess the tea.
+Like last week, I used 3 grams of tea versus using a “heaping spoonful” to fairly assess the tea.